Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, grumpy self.
-Future you will thank you (and possibly buy you coffee).**
+- **Pro Tip:**  Before wrestling a coding problem for hours,  Google it first.
+Seriously.
+You're not the first person to face that "TypeError: Cannot read properties of undefined (reading '...' )"  – and the internet holds the solution, often with bonus witty Stack Overflow comments.
+Save yourself the frustration (and maybe some hair).

 ---

-### 📅 Last Updated: 2025-01-04 08:19
+### 📅 Last Updated: 2025-01-04 16:18

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!